 Authors receive up to 80% royalties and receive monthly PayPal payments (with only a penny payment threshold).

 It partners with Findaway Voices for audiobook production and distribution.

 Kobo (yeah the ebook reader brand) followed the footsteps of Kindle Direct Publishing with its own Kobo Writing Life service.

 There does seem to be a huge difference.

-Authors keep 60% of royalties, but you are in control of prices and promotions.
+Authors keep 70% of royalties as long as your ebook is priced more than $2.99, but you are in control of prices and promotions.

 You also own the rights to your books completely and you’re allowed to publish elsewhere too.